zix99/simple-auth/docs/README.md

 By default, simple-auth is split into three layers:

 1. **Login Providers**: The mechanisms that allow creating an account object
-1. **Authentication Providers (API)**: How dowstream apps can query
+1. **Authentication Providers (API)**: How dowstream apps can authenticate
 1. **Access Layer**: How web applications can authenticate with simple-auth

 You can find more information on all three layers on the left.
+Not all 3 layers are required for a functional setup.

 ## Login Providers